 Code availability: Not applicable

+Research in context

 Introduction

-The year 2020 will be remembered by the COVID-19 pandemic and its worldwide huge effects on human, quality of life and economics.
-This year ended with a glimmer of hope when the FDA approved the use of COVID-19 vaccination among ages 16 years and up.
-The vaccine campaign was a success, the number of new infections declined rapidly despite the easing of lockdown restrictions, in countries with high rate of vaccinated population.
+The year 2020 will be remembered for the COVID-19 pandemic, caused by the SARS-CoV-2 virus, and its huge effect worldwide on human quality of life and economics.
+The year ended with a glimmer of hope when the FDA approved the use of COVID-19 vaccination for individuals aged 16 years and upwards.
+The vaccination campaign was a success, with the number of new infections declining rapidly despite the easing of lockdown restrictions, in those countries that were able to get a high proportion of their population vaccinated.
 However, limitation concerning unvaccinated population (mainly teenagers and children) activities both in school and outside are still needed.
-Epidemiological data show that the susceptibility and transmission of COVID 19 by children decrease as the child age decrease. children tend to develop asymptomatic disease, and present a more favorable outcome than adults.
-Although, recent emerge of new variants increase the children risk of disease transmission and the disease severity [1], [2], [3].
+Children tend to have asymptomatic COVID-19 disease and a more favourable outcome than adults.
+Epidemiological data show that younger children are less susceptible to COVID-19 infection than older children and they are less likely to transmit the infection.
+However, the recent emergence of new variants could increase children’s risk of transmitting the disease and their likelihood of suffering more severe disease.[1], [2], [3]

-On May 2021 the FDA and CHMP approved the use of the COVID-19 vaccine to teenagers ages 12 years and up.
-Some countries consider extending the vaccine population to children ages 12 to 16 years old.
-They expect that this step will contribute to the control of the pandemic, which is extremely important after the spread of the new pandemic variants.
-Increasing the vaccinate rate will help reaching herd immunity and the recovery of the global economy.
-In order to imply such a strategy it is important to understand the parent's vaccine hesitancy regarding their children, since parents are usually the decision makers.
+In May 2021, the FDA and CHMP approved the use of the COVID-19 vaccine for children and teenagers aged 12 years and upwards.
+Some other countries have considered extending vaccination to children aged 12 to 16 years.
+They anticipate that this step will help to control the pandemic, which will be extremely important especially given the spread of new variants of SARS-CoV-2.
+Increasing the vaccination rate will help in reaching herd immunity and aid the recovery of the global economy.
+To imply such a strategy, it is important to understand parents’ vaccine hesitancy when it comes to vaccinating their children, as parents are usually the decision makers in this matter.

-In Israel the vaccination campaign started on mid December 2020 and by June 3th 2021 59.35 percent of the population were fully vaccinated.
-The highest level of 7-day moving average of new infections per day was 8,624 on January 17th 2021, this number gradually declines as the percentage of vaccines population increased and reached 15 new cases per day at the beginning of June 2021.
-Due to the delta variant the number of weekly average of new cases increased to 450 at the beginning of July.
-Based on Israel nationwide observational study, vaccine effectiveness against symptomatic SARS-CoV-2 infection, COVID-19-related hospitalization, and COVID-19-related death exceeded 96% across all age groups.
-There is a positive correlation between the vaccination rate and age: for 70 years and above the rate exceed 95%, for 50-70 years it is around 90% and for 20-40 years around 80%.
-The percentage of people who vaccinated in Israel reached a Plato over the previous two months, it (first vaccine) increased only by 2.3% from 60.7% in April 1st 2021 to 63% in June 1st 2021 [4], [5], [6].
-This phenomenon exists in other countries as well and is probably caused by the vaccine hesitancy.
-Vaccine hesitancy is defined by the World Health Organization (WHO) as a delay in acceptance or refusal of vaccination despite the availability of vaccination services [7].
-The causes of vaccine hesitancy vary by country and are vaccine specific, indicating a need to strengthen the capacity of national programs to identify local casual factors and develop appropriate strategies [8], [9].
+In Israel, the COVID-19 vaccination campaign began in mid-December 2020, and by 3 June 2021, 59·35% of the population were fully vaccinated.
+The highest number of new infections per day was 8624, based on the 7-day rolling average, on January 17 2021.
+This number gradually declined as the proportion of the vaccinated population increased, to just 15 new cases per day at the beginning of June 2021.
+However, due to the new, more transmissible Delta variant of SARS-CoV-2, the average number of new cases per week increased to 450 at the beginning of July.
+Based on a nationwide observational study conducted in Israel, the vaccine’s effectiveness against symptomatic SARS-CoV-2 infection, COVID-19-related hospitalisation, and COVID-19-related death exceeded 96% across all age groups.
+There is a positive correlation between the vaccination rate and age: in those aged ≥70, 50–70, and 20–40 years the rates were >95%, ~90%, and ~80%, respectively.
+The percentage of people vaccinated in Israel appears to have reached a plateau; recently, individuals receiving their first dose of vaccine increased by just 2.3%, from 60.7% in April 2021 to 63% in June 2021.[4], [5], [6] This phenomenon has also been observed in other countries and is probably a result of a vaccine hesitancy.
+Vaccine hesitancy is defined by the World Health Organization (WHO) as a delay in acceptance or refusal of vaccination, despite the availability of vaccination services.[7]
+The causes of vaccine hesitancy vary by country and are vaccine-specific, indicating a need to strengthen the capacity of national vaccination programmes to identify local causal factors and develop appropriate strategies to deal with this issue.[8], [9]